aaresoli/personal-website-flask/README.md

 ## Highlights
 - `DAL.py` bootstraps the `projects.db` database and provides helpers to fetch/insert project rows.
 - `/projects` renders a responsive HTML table backed by live database data (Title, Description, Image, optional repo/demo links).
-- `/contact` has been repurposed as an “Add Project” form: submitting new records writes straight to SQLite and they appear on the projects page immediately.
+- `/contact` works as an “Add Project” form: uploading a title/description/image saves the file to `static/images/`, writes the record to SQLite, and the project appears instantly.
 - Navigation includes a GitHub CTA that points at the Flask repo (`personal-website-flask`).
 - Static assets stay under `static/` while Jinja templates extend `templates/base.html` to keep shared layout and metadata consistent.